-- A. A course is a repeatable course if it is required to meet the major requirements of the California State University (CSU) or University of California (UC).
-Proper documentation must be submitted to the Admissions & Records Office. - B. Intercollegiate athletics courses and their accompanying conditioning courses.
-The grade received each time shall be included in the student's grade point average (GPA). - C. Intercollegiate academic or vocation competition courses.
+- A. A course that is required to meet major requirements of the California State University (CSU) or University of California (UC).
+Proper documentation must be submitted to the Admissions & Records Office. - B. Intercollegiate athletics courses and their accompanying conditioning courses. - C. Intercollegiate academic or vocation competition courses.
 Enrollment is limited to four times for semester courses and applies even if the student receives a "W" or substandard grade.